motion/orbit/notes/next.md

   - basically just use a few queries and get fts working, then integrate with SearchResultsCommand

+- rss syncer also can it be super easy to add?

+  - maybe orbit can detect links
+  - or you can paste into the searchbar to subscribe

 - folder syncer:

   - can we pull it off without insane complexity?